Liraglutide for Weight Loss

 ?

 Liraglutide is a drug sold under the brand names Victoza® and Saxenda®.
-The U.S. Food and Drug Administration (FDA) approved Victoza to treat type 2 diabetes and to reduce the risk of heart attack and stroke among people who have type 2 diabetes and heart disease.
+The U.S. Food and Drug Administration (FDA) approved Victoza to treat Type 2 diabetes and to reduce the risk of heart attack and stroke among people who have Type 2 diabetes and heart disease.
 Saxenda is FDA-approved to treat excess weight in those with at least one weight-related medical problem or obesity.
 Clinicians prescribe Victoza off-label for weight loss because clinical evidence shows it also helps people lose weight.

 More on off-label prescribing